 Construction of a Crankshaft

 A crankshaft is typically made up of cast iron.
-The process of casting is usually used, under which the iron is melted and poured into a mould or a frame.
-A crankshaft is required to be light and weight and must possess a high tensile strength, which is why some of the crankshafts are also manufactured by the process of forging steel.
+Usually, the process of casting is used to make the frame of the crankshaft.
+A crankshaft should be lightweight and must possess a high tensile strength, which is why some of the crankshafts are also manufactured by the process of forging steel.
 For this purpose, a block of steel is heated until it gets red hot.
 Later, this forged steel is kept under high pressure to transform it into the desired shape.
 Crankshafts are also subjected to surface hardening and heat treatment to improve strength and decrease the rate of wear and tear.
-The most preferred heat treatment processes include nitriding, carburising, and chromium plating, etc. Nitride steel, chrome vanadium steel, nickel steel, nickel-chromium steel, nickel chromium-vanadium steel, or other alloyed steel are the materials generally preferred to construct a crankshaft.
+The most preferred heat treatment processes include nitriding, carburising, chromium plating, etc. Nitride steel, chrome vanadium steel, nickel steel, nickel-chromium steel, nickel chromium-vanadium steel, or other alloyed steel are the materials that are generally preferred to construct a crankshaft.